oneki/oneki.github.io/docs/configuration/030_multi-env.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 The file ***settings.js*** is the central place to contain all configuration variables.
-However, some variables are different by environment (i.e: development, staging, acceptance, production).
+However, some variables are different by environment (e.g: development, staging, acceptance, production).
 They are called environment variables.

 To avoid inserting unexpected environment variables in the final bundle, the name of the variables **must be** prefixed like this: